11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 -

 Chant "Om Namah Shivaya" 108 times.
-This invokes the Ekadash Rudra — the eleven forms of Shiva-Rudra whose collective energy the bead channels.
-Maintain a steady, deliberate pace.
-Each repetition should be clear and intentional, not rushed.
-This step takes approximately 15-20 minutes.
+This is the classical activation.
+It invokes the Ekadasha Rudras, the eleven forms of Rudra whose energy the bead carries.
+Keep a steady, deliberate pace.
+Each repetition should be clear, not rushed.
+This step takes about 15-20 minutes.

 -